-There is an on-site visit by the council advancement committee or other relevant council committee personnel, as appropriate, to meet, review example programs, and counsel advancement program counselors to ensure quality, appropriateness, and consistency with BSA advancement policies.
+There is an on-site visit by the council advancement committee or other relevant council committee personnel, as appropriate, to meet, review example programs, and counsel advancement program counselors to ensure quality, appropriateness, and consistency with Scouting America advancement policies.

-Examples of relevant committees might include camping, aquatics, COPE/climbing, and shooting sports.
+Examples of relevant committees might include camping, aquatics, COPE/ climbing, and range and target activities.